wbphelps/ISSTracker/README.md

 ==========
 A python program to compute and display visible ISS passes.

-Runs on a Raspberry Pi with an Adafruit PiTFT.
+Runs on a Raspberry Pi with an Adafruit PiTFT touchscreen LCD.
 Also uses a BlinkStick to signal when ISS is passing overhead.

 For best accuracy, connect to the 'net and run at least once